Last updated by The POOG on May 09, 2021.

 So let’s go to the source of the land temperature data, NOAA:

-Heller also has a three-part video series showing how NOAA fudges US Temperature data:
+Heller also has a three-part video series showing how NOAA fudges US Temperature data shown in Figures 5, 6 and 7a.

 Temperature reporting frequently ignores or incorrectly accounts for thermal effects of urbanization.
 A recent study by Scafetta et al (2021) found: